dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 #### Global settings { #capture_app_andoid_settings_webapp_synchronization_data_global }

-The first part is for global settings that apply to all data sets an android user has access to.
+The first part is for global settings that apply to all data sets an Android user has access to.

 ![](resources/images/capture-app-dataset-global-settings.png)